dennisdoomen/CSharpGuidelines/_pages/2400_LayoutGuidelines.md

 1. Private fields and constants (in a region)
 2. Public constants
-3. Public read-only static fields
+3. Public static readonly fields
-4. Factory Methods
+4. Factory methods
-5. Constructors and the Finalizer
+5. Constructors and the finalizer
 6. Events
-7. Public Properties
+7. Public properties
 8. Other methods and private properties in calling order

 Declare local functions at the bottom of their containing method bodies (after all executable code).